sravaninaalam/Foodorder/README.md

                   userInfo:json
                 })
         }
-        when we call setState() mounting phase has been done then updating phase has been started and react once again triggers the render() with new state variables and react will updated dom with new data then it will call componentDidUpdate().
+        when we call setState() mounting phase has been done then the updating phase has been started and react once again triggers the render() with new state variables and react will update dom with new data then it will call componentDidUpdate().
+...In 1st render componentDidMount() called. after every subsequent renders componetDidUpdate() will be called
+****====>
+useEffect(()=>{                                        =>                componentDidUpdate(prevProps,prevState){
+},[count,count2)                                                                     if(this.state.count!==revState.count|| this.state.count2!==revState.count2){}

+So useEffect has dependency array is prevoiusly in class components we do use some conditional statement to check upon state variabes. if this variable is updated do this so in useffect we have dependency array to solve the complexity of writing code